PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 For someone well-versed in programming language syntax, reading code should be as easy as reading a book.
-However, when details are obfuscated due to multiple levels of abstraction, it can even become difficult for experts to discern the function of a block of code, and even more difficult if the original developer is no longer in contact with the project.
+However, when details are obfuscated due to multiple levels of abstraction, even experts can find it difficult to discern the purpose of a block of code, especially if the original developer is no longer in contact with the project.
 But what if there were a trail of clues that helped you traverse the maze of logic?